-Article 10: cancelling registration and abandoning
+Article 10: Cancelling registration and abandoning

-Students may cancel their registration until 30 November of the academic year in Cancellation:
+Cancellation: Students may cancel their registration until 30 November of the academic year in question.

-question.
 In this case, only the deposit of 50 euros remain due, and any balance paid by the student will be refunded upon their express request using the contact form.

-Reorientation: If during the academic year, the student cancels their registration for the first year of the first cycle and, between 31 October and 15 February, submits a new application for another course or another establishment, this request will be considered as a request for reorientation.
+Reorientation: If during the academic year, the student cancels their matriculation for the first year of the first cycle and, between 31 October and 15 February, submits a new application for another course or another establishment, this request will be considered as a request for reorientation.

 If this request is accepted, the student remains liable, towards the establishment in which they have cancelled their registration, for paying all registration fees.
+If they have applied for a study allowance from the Directorate of Study Allowances and Loans

-If they have applied for a student grant from the D.A.P.E. of the Wallonia-Brussels Federation and this request is ultimately refused, they are also liable for the registration fees in the initial establishment.
+(D.A.P.E.)
+If they have applied for a student grant from the Wallonia-Brussels Federation and this is ultimately refused, they are also liable for the matriculation fees in the initial establishment.